bareboat-necessities/lysmarine_gen/README.md

 Hostname: coremp135

-Different applications use different http ports.
-For signalk it's 3000, for pypilot it's 8080, for victron web it's 8000.
+Different applications use different http ports:

+- for SignalK it's 3000
+- for PyPilot it's 8080
+- for Victron web it's 8000

+# Serial console

+You can use USB-C port to access coremp135 via serial console.
+Baud rate 115200.

 # About Name